 The effect that the small unresolved subgrid scales have on the large resolved scales is typically parameterised by defining a form of eddy viscosity.
-In most subgrid models, including the most widely celebrated and adopted ones (Smagorinsky, 1963; Gent and
+In most subgrid models, including the most widely celebrated and adopted ones (Smagorinsky, 1963; Gent and McWilliams, 1990), physical

-- McWilliams, 1990), physical arguments are used to justify the form of an eddy viscosity, which is then tuned to achieve numerical stability and realistic results (Griffies et al., 2005).
+- 40 arguments are used to justify the form of an eddy viscosity, which is then tuned to achieve numerical stability and realistic results (Griffies et al., 2005).
 In practice, however, there is a significant range of small scales that are excessively damped (dissipation range) due to the application of heuristic subgrid turbulence models, which in turn also affect the large scales (Frederiksen et al., 2003).
-Ideally one - would prefer not to have an artificial dissipation range, and develop a subgrid model that renders all of the scales of motion accurate.
-The subgrid scales also contribute to predictability performance by injecting noise into the system.
-It has been been shown that weather and climate models with deterministic subgrid models have insufficient ensemble spread, a situation which is improved with the injection of stochastic backscatter (Leith, 1990; Frederiksen and Davies, 1997; O'Kane and Frederiksen, 2008; Shutts, 2005; Grooms et al., 2015; Franzke et al., 2007, 2015; Shutts, 2015).
+Ideally one would prefer not to have an artificial dissipation range, and develop a subgrid - 45 model that renders all of the scales of motion accurate.
+The subgrid scales also contribute to predictability limitations by injecting noise into the system.
+It has been been shown that weather and climate models with deterministic subgrid models have insufficient ensemble spread, a situation which is improved with the injection of stochastic backscatter (Leith, 1990; Frederiksen and Davies, 1997; O'Kane and Frederiksen, 2008; Shutts, 2005; Grooms et al., 2015; Franzke et al., 2007, 2015; - 50 Shutts, 2015).

-As in general it is only possible to parameterise the statistical effects of the subgrid eddies (McComb et al., 2001), statistical dynamical closure theory is the natural for-
+As in general it is only possible to parameterise the statistical effects of the subgrid eddies (McComb et al., 2001), statistical dynamical closure theory is the natural formulation for developing self-consistent subgrid models.
+In this approach one attempts to determine the statistical effect that the unresolved scales of motion have on the resolved eddies.
+The foundation studies in this area were the direct interaction approximation (DIA) closure and its variants for homogeneous turbulence